alazraq/Abdou_CS_DS_doc/Kubernetes/kubernetes_basics_tutorial.md

 # Kubernetes Basics tutorial

 ## What is Kubernetes
-Kubernetes is a cluster orchestration system designed by Google.
+Kubernetes (abbreviated K8s) is a cluster orchestration system designed by Google.
 - Kubernetes coordinates a highly available cluster of computers that are connected to work as a single unit.
 - The goal is to be able to deploy **containerized** applications to a cluster without tying them specifically to individual machines.
 - Kubernetes automates the distribution and scheduling of application containers across a cluster in a more efficient way.